Stonustoxin

 Stonustoxin (SNTX) is an extremely potent cytolytic toxin of the perforin-like superfamily.
 It is mainly found in stonefish (Synanceia).
-The name Stonustoxin is an abbreviation of STOnefish National University of Singapore.
+The name Stonustoxin is an abbreviation of STOnefish National University of Singapore + toxin.

 History

 Little is known about the biological activity and composition of marine fish venoms, due to the difficulties in obtaining, storing and extracting venom samples.
 The National University of Singapore performed the first purification of the stonefish venom, because stonefish stings have been responsible for a number of deaths and severe poisoning cases in the local area.
 The molecular weight was determined by high performance liquid chromatography at pH 7.0 using 10 mM sodium phosphate buffer with 0.2M sodium sulfate in a gel permeation column at a flow rate of 1.0 ml/min.

 Structure

 The exact conformation of stonustoxin has been described.
 Stonustoxin is a heterodimer composed of stonustoxin-a and stonustoxin-ß.
 The tertiary structure of each subunit possesses a domain capable of binding to cellular membranes, and a domain securing the structure of the protein itself.
 The quaternary structure of stonustoxin can be described as a large pore.
 The subunits forming said pore are held together by weak intermolecular forces such as hydrogen bonds.